Use the Lexology Navigator tool to compare the answers in this article with those for 20+ other jurisdictions.

 - The award must be made in writing and, unless otherwise agreed by the parties, state the reasons on which the decision is based (Article 32 of the rules).

-Can the local courts assist in choosing arbitrators?
 Yes, the high courts can assist in choosing arbitrators.
-In domestic arbitration, if the parties fail to appoint arbitrators, the high court is the default appointing authority (Section 7 of the Arbitration and Conciliation Act).
+In domestic arbitration, if the parties fail to appoint arbitrators, the High Court is the default appointing authority (Section 7 of the Arbitration and Conciliation Act).

-What is the applicable law (and prevailing practice) where a respondent fails to participate in an arbitration?
-Can the courts compel parties to arbitrate?
-Can they issue subpoenas to third parties?
 Where a respondent fails to state its defence as required under the Arbitration and Conciliation Act, the arbitral tribunal can continue the proceedings without treating such failure in itself as an admission of the claimant’s allegations (Section 21(b) of the Arbitration and Conciliation Act).
-While the court cannot compel the parties to arbitrate, it may stay proceedings and direct the parties to arbitrate where a party to the agreement has commenced litigation instead of arbitration.
+While the court cannot compel the parties to arbitrate, it may stay proceedings and direct the parties to arbitrate where a party to the arbitration agreement has commenced litigation instead of arbitration.
 The court may subpoena third parties within Nigeria to appear as witnesses or produce evidence (Section 23 of the Arbitration and Conciliation Act).

-Default language and seat Unless agreed by the parties, what is the default language and location for arbitrations?
-There is no default language for arbitration.
+There is no default language for arbitration under the Arbitration and Conciliation Act.
+In the absence of parties’ agreement on language, the tribunal shall determine the language or languages to be used.
 The place of arbitration will be determined by the arbitral tribunal having regard to the circumstances of the case, including the convenience of the parties.

 - by holding oral hearings for the presentation of evidence or oral arguments;

 - on the basis of documents and other materials; or